akarsh-enciphers/beta-Threads/content/about.md

   - JWT

 3 Sensitive Data Exposure (Working on it)
-  -

 4 XXE (Working/Will come in further Update)

 5 Broken Access Control (present)
-  -IDOR
-  -SSRF
+  - IDOR
+  - SSRF

 6 Security Misconfiguration
-  -Present in the form of rate limits on the comment section.
+  - Present in the form of rate limits on the comment section.
-  -No password required for account delete.
+  - No password required for account delete.
-  -Clickjacking issue with sensitive action (delete account)
+  - Clickjacking issue with sensitive action (delete account)

 7 Cross-Site Scripting
-  -Stored cross Site scripting
+  - Stored cross Site scripting
-  -Self XSS
+  - Self XSS

 8 Insecure Deserialization (Will come in further update)

 9 Using Component with Known Vulnerabilities (working on it)

-10 Insufficient logging and monitoring (present) -Present in the form of two or more simultaneous sessions being kept active.
+10 Insufficient logging and monitoring (present)
+  - Present in the form of two or more simultaneous sessions being kept active.